-Here in the History of Art department we take your future very seriously indeed and hence the decision to include a dedicated Careers section within our departmental website, which we hope you will find helpful.
+Here in the History of Art department, we take your future very seriously and that's why we have a dedicated Careers section within our departmental website, which we hope you will find helpful.

 What can you do with a degree in Art History?